 It is important to note that not all the mitigation and strategic actions identified by a jurisdiction may ultimately be implemented due to limited capabilities; availability of existing information; prohibitive costs or funding opportunities and limitations; low benefit-cost ratio; administrative capabilities of communities; or other concerns.
 These factors may not be identified during this planning process.
+Establishing a cost-benefit analysis for any projects listed is beyond the scope of this plan and could potentially be completed prior to submittal of a project grant application or as part of an annual or fiveyear update.
 The cost estimates, priority rating, potential funding, and identified agencies are used to give communities an idea of what actions may be most feasible over the next five years.
 This information will serve as a guide for the participants to assist in hazard mitigation for the future.
 Also, some jurisdictions may identify and pursue additional mitigation and strategic actions not identified in this HMP.